cicirello/Chips-n-Salsa/README.md

 ## How to Cite

-If you use this library in your research, please cite the following paper:
+If you use this library in your research, please cite one or both of the following papers, whichever is relevant.
+Chips-n-Salsa was introduced in this first article:

 > Cicirello, V. A., (2020).
-Chips-n-Salsa: A Java Library of Customizable, Hybridizable, Iterative, Parallel, Stochastic, and Self-Adaptive Local Search Algorithms. *Journal of Open Source Software*, 5(52), 2448, https://doi.org/10.21105/joss.02448 .
+Chips-n-Salsa: A Java Library of Customizable, Hybridizable, Iterative, Parallel, Stochastic, and Self-Adaptive Local Search Algorithms. *Journal of Open Source Software*, 5(52), 2448, https://doi.org/10.21105/joss.02448

+The following paper covers the evolutionary algorithms of Chips-n-Salsa:

+> Cicirello, V.A.
+(2024).
+[Open Source Evolutionary Computation with Chips-n-Salsa](https://www.cicirello.org/publications/cicirello2024ecta-chips-n-salsa.pdf).  *Proceedings of the 16th International Joint Conference on Computational Intelligence (IJCCI 2024)*, pages 330-337, https://doi.org/10.5220/0013040600003837

 ## Overview